Your Cash Money Priorities

 This is a big one that drives a lot of seemingly illogical behaviour.

-The odds of winning the lottery are miniscule, yet we still buy lottery tickets (I’ll admit to it).
+The odds of winning the lottery are minuscule, yet we still buy lottery tickets (I’ll admit to it).
 Scammers often prey on the hopes of “one big payoff” to scam their victims.
-Without hope, no lottery tickets would be sold and financial scammers would have a much harder time of things.
+Without hope, no lottery tickets would be sold, and financial scammers would have a much harder time of things.

 Hope is not a sound investment strategy.

 On the flip side of the coin, hopelessness is frequently becoming more common among younger people.
 We frequently hear things like, “I’ll never be able to buy a home,” or, “I’ll never be able to retire.”
-Statements like this are definitive, but often uninformed and untrue.
-The speaker has rarely done the homework to understand what’s possible, they simply have the mindset that it’s not possible.
+Statements like this are definitive but often uninformed and untrue.
+The speaker has rarely done the homework to understand what’s possible; they have the mindset that it’s impossible.
 Learning what is possible provides hope to achieve what you really want and the curiosity to learn.